mdx-editor/editor/docs/getting-started.md

 The MDXEditor component accepts its initial value through the `markdown` property.
 Notice that the property works like the [textarea `defaultValue`](https://react.dev/reference/react-dom/components/textarea#providing-an-initial-value-for-a-text-area).
 To change the value dynamically, you should use the `setMarkdown` ref method.

 To listen for changes of the value of the editor, use the `onChange` callback property.
 The event is triggered continuously as the user types, so you can use it to update your state.
+It's not advised to plug that same state into the `markdown` property, as that will refresh the component every time the content changes, which can cause lag.

 Alternatively, to obtain the value of the editor, use the `getMarkdown` ref method.